Creamy Satay Tempeh Recipe

 - Add the tempeh and vegetables to the pot with the satay sauce.
 Heat over medium heat until hot and bubbling.

 This post may contain affiliate links.
-As an Amazon Associate I may earn from qualifying purchases, at no additional cost to you.
-Thank you for supporting the brands that support The Herbeevore and our beehives!
+I may earn from qualifying purchases from affiliate programs, at no additional cost to you.
+Please read our privacy policy for more information.

 A new dish for me but so exotic and tasty